tchop Logo

 4. Enhances decision-making

-5. Strengthens organisational culture
+5. Strengthens organizational culture

 Principles of dialogic communication